SERVICES WE OFFER

 Art making offers a natural form of communication and is often considered useful in helping young people with a variety of needs and goals.
 It can provide emotional safety for young people to share their experiences, to develop their self-expression without high reliance on verbal communication, and improve overall wellbeing.

-Art Therapy is offered either individually or in small groups.
+Creative Art Therapy is offered individually for all ages.
 It is a sensory-safe and mindful environment, and a lot of fun!